Exact Calabi-Yau categories and odd-dimensional Lagrangian spheres: Existence of cyclic dilations

 \subsection{A conjectural picture}

-Although the results obtained in this paper are far from providing a complete classification of Liouville manifolds admitting cyclic dilations, in view of our discussions in Section \ref{section:trichotomy}, it seems to be reasonable to expect the following (note that we consider here only the case when $\mathrm{char}(\mathbb{K})=0$): \begin{conjecture} Let $M$ be an $n$-dimensional smooth affine variety. \begin{itemize} \item If $\kappa(M)=-\infty$, then $M$ admits a cyclic dilation with $h=1$. \item If $\kappa(M)=0$, then $M$ admits a cyclic dilation if and only if it admits a quasi-dilation with $h\neq1$. \item If $\kappa(M)=n$, then $M$ never admits a cyclic dilation. \end{itemize} \end{conjecture} Note that in order for our conjecture to make sense, we need to regard manifolds with $\mathit{SH}^\ast(M)=0$ as manifolds which carry cyclic dilations.
-As is conjectured by McLean, this is precisely the case when $M$ is \textit{ruled} by affine lines.
+Although the results obtained in this paper are far from providing a complete classification of Liouville manifolds admitting cyclic dilations, in view of our discussions in Section \ref{section:trichotomy}, it seems to be reasonable to expect the following (note that we consider here only the case when $\mathrm{char}(\mathbb{K})=0$): \begin{conjecture} Let $M$ be an $n$-dimensional smooth affine variety. \begin{itemize} \item If $\kappa(M)=-\infty$, then $M$ admits a cyclic dilation with $h=1$. \item If $\kappa(M)=0$, then $M$ admits a cyclic dilation if and only if it admits a quasi-dilation with $h\neq1$. \item If $\kappa(M)=n$, then $M$ does not admit a cyclic dilation. \end{itemize} \end{conjecture} Note that in order for our conjecture to make sense, we need to regard manifolds with $\mathit{SH}^\ast(M)=0$ as manifolds which carry cyclic dilations.

-According to Theorem \ref{theorem:main}, one may expect that every Liouville manifold $M$ admitting a cyclic dilation has an associated number $N$, the maximal number of disjoint Lagrangian spheres.
-This should be viewed as a kind of ``capacity" measuring the size and complexity of $M$.
-It is therefore natural to expect that the bound $N$ is related to certain kind of symplectic capacity.
-Here, the most relevant to us is the \textit{Gutt-Hutchings capacities} $\cite{gh}$, which is a sequence of symplectic capacities $\left\{c_k^\mathit{GH}(M)\right\}_{k\geq1}$ defined to be

-where $F_\bullet$ is the energy filtration.
-It follows from our discussions in Section \ref{section:Gysin} that $M$ admits a cyclic dilation with $h=1$ if and only if $c_1^\mathit{GH}(M)<\infty$, and admits a higher dilation if and only if $c_k^\mathit{GH}(M)<\infty$ for any $k\geq1$.\footnote{However, this observation does not lead to a proof that $M$ cannot contain infinitely many disjoint Lagrangian spheres, as is explained in Remark 1.27 of $\cite{gh}$.} Thus the first item of Conjecture \ref{conjecture:trichotomy} follows from the following: \begin{conjecture} Let $M$ be a smooth affine variety with $\kappa(M)=-\infty$, then $c_1^\mathit{GH}(M)<\infty$. \end{conjecture}
+The expectation that cyclic dilations should exist for all affine varieties with $\kappa(M)=-\infty$ is probably too optimistic, it seems to be more reasonable to state the conjecture for all the Milnor fibers with $\kappa(M)=-\infty$.
+However, there are affine varieties with $\kappa(M)=-\infty$ which are not Milnor fibers, but which do admit cyclic dilations.
+As an example, consider the affine hypersurface $M\subset\mathbb{C}^4$ defined by the equation

+Since $M$ carries a Lefschetz fibration $\pi:M\rightarrow\mathbb{C}$ with the smooth fiber being symplectomorphic to a 4-dimensional $D_4$ Milnor fiber (cf. $\cite{cm}$, Section 4.1), combining the argument in $\cite{yl}$, Section 4.2 with the Lefschetz fibration method due to Seidel-Solomon $\cite{ss}$ shows that $M$ admits a quasi-dilation.
+This example is also interesting in the sense that the existence of an exact Calabi-Yau structure on $\mathcal{W}(M)$ does not follow from Van den Bergh's Theorem \ref{theorem:Koszul}.
+Direct computations yield the quasi-isomorphism

+see for example $\cite{yl}$, Section 7.4.
+Since $\mathcal{W}_M$ is formal, and has generators in positive degrees, Theorem \ref{theorem:Koszul} is not applicable here.